 - Key concepts summarises the new approach, followed by pages that treat some concepts in more detail.

-- In-depth discussions engage the reader at a more technical level, with topics such as the origin of the solar system and the recently discovered transitional fossil Tiktaalik.
+- In-depth discussions engage the reader at a more technical level.

-- Finally, Genesis and other traditions considers the testimony of traditions that predate the invention of writing, on the basis that they represent a lost memory of how the Earth came into existence.
+- Genesis and other traditions considers the testimony of traditions that predate the invention of writing, on the basis that they represent a lost memory of how the Earth came into existence.
 They too tell us that the original world was destroyed.

 This is a quality site, honouring good scholarship and seeking to be a trustworthy voice amid a cacophony of voices speaking on the same topics.
 The less you skim, the more you will get from it.
-If you are looking for the truth about Earth history, this is where you will find it.
+If you are looking to understand the meaning of Earth history, this site will help you.